-The five recent years witnessed not just a new growth of the repatriation to Israel from the former USSR, but also a change in the structure of this Aliyah.
-In in the previous decade, about two thirds of olim from that region originated in peripheral towns of the CIS and Baltic states.
-Opposite to them the current wave almost adequately representative the socio-demographic profile of the FSU Jewish population, including a relatively high proportion of former residents of the capital cities and big industrial and cultural centers of Russia, Ukraine and other post-Soviet states.
-Among them there was a considerable group of successful and wealthy businessmen, who for several reasons decided to move to the Jewish state, despite the fact that their capital, skills and business ties would have been welcome in many other Western countries.
-The arrival of this group has become a challenging factor for the Israeli establishment, whose policy of integration of immigrants (75% of whom came from the USSR and the CIS) in the recent three decades was focused on Aliyah that had structure, needs and interests of a different kind.
-New challenges create new opportunities; the question is whether the Israeli political, business and management elites are able to show the necessary understanding and flexibility to solve these problems.
+The five recent years witnessed not just a new growth of the repatriation to Israel from the former USSR but also a change in the structure of this Aliyah.
+In the previous decade, about two-thirds of olim from that region originated in peripheral towns of the CIS and Baltic states.
+In opposition to them, the current wave almost adequately representative the socio-demographic profile of the FSU Jewish population, including a relatively high proportion of former residents of the capital cities and major industrial and cultural centers of Russia, Ukraine, and other post-Soviet states.
+Among them, there was a considerable group of successful and wealthy businessmen.
+They decided to move to the Jewish state for different reasons, even though their capital, skills, and business ties would have been welcome in many other Western countries.
+The arrival of this group has become a challenging factor for the Israeli establishment, whose policy of integration of immigrants (75% of whom came from the USSR and the CIS) in the recent three decades was focused on Aliyah that had structure, needs, and interests of a different kind.
+New challenges create new opportunities; the question is whether the Israeli political, business and management elites can show the necessary understanding and flexibility to solve these problems.

-For the full version of this article in Russian please follow the link.
+Please follow the link for the full version of this article in Russian.

 Former officer in the military prosecutor's office of the Israel Defense Forces, currently an expert in migration law, president of the largest Russian-speaking bar association in Israel; member of the Public Council of the Russian Jewish Congress, and member of the Board of the Israel-Russia Chamber of Commerce and Industry.